-- Named for Clay Point Community - Early location at SE 1⁄4, Section 8, Prairie Center Township - Later location near the center of Section 5, Prairie Center Township - Present location at the southern 1⁄2 of Section 9, Prairie Center Township
+- 1871 1943 - The school's early location was at SE 1⁄4, Section 8, Prairie Center Township. - The school was named for the Clay Point Community. - Later, the school's location was near the center of Section 5, Prairie Center Township. - The present location is at the southern 1⁄2 of Section 9, Prairie Center Township.

-July, 2015: A rare find , thanks to Arlene DeVany, was Clay Point School #31.
+July, 2015: A rare find, thanks to Arlene DeVany, was Clay Point School #31.
 Her childhood country school had been moved several times and had not been found by the researchers during their first school searches in 2000.